Table of contents

 ABS data shows that the fastest-growing areas in South Australia are:

-Located north of Adelaide, Munno Para West and Angle Vale are listed as the fastest-growing areas in South Australia by the ABS, thanks to projected developments in the area boosting the population.
+Located north of Adelaide, Munno Para West - Angle Vale is listed as the fastest-growing area in South Australia by the ABS, thanks to projected developments in the area boosting the population by another 1,800 people.

 Wa